Boy, the Michael Jackson jury is really working hard, aren't they?

 And they're objecting, you can't tell us what to do.

-Uh uh-uh, school lunch plan, bud.
+School lunch plan, bud.

 If the federal government's paying for your school lunch program, they can tell you what you have to teach anywhere.

-But imagine they're opposing teaching the Constitution.
+But imagine they're opposing teaching the Constitution on one day.

-I mean, if you have to tell the schools to teach the Constitution one day, is the implication that they're not teaching it at all.
+I mean, if you have to tell the schools to teach the Constitution one day, is the implication that they're not teaching it at all?

-And based on how little knowledge there is about the Constitution, we'd seem to conclude that it's not being taught very much.
+And based on little knowledge there is about the Constitution, we'd seem to conclude that it's not being taught very much.

 Both national and local officials said yesterday that they knew of no other district requiring such a course, particularly one focused on African history for graduation.